marcostcchen/NatureVip-api/README.md

 Project backend for studies

-Running with Node, TypeORM and Graphql
+Running with Node, TypeORM, JWT Auth and Graphql

 With MongoDB